MySmile/sfchat/bin/docker/README.rst

 sfchat-node
 -----------
-Node is an container fo Bower and built JScript.
+Node is an container for Bower and built JScript.
 During ``compose up`` it installs all Bower dependencies and built js.

 If during developing it's need to re-build js please run: